 The National Statistics Office recruited and trained 5 supervisors.
 The completed survey forms were processed by staff of the National Statistics Office who recorded their receipt from the supervisors and checked the questionnaires for completeness.

-5 teams (15 staff) will be hired and trained, 4 teams based in South Tarawa and covering South Tarawa, Central, Southern and Northern groups, and 1 team based in Kiritimati island covering the Line group.
+5 teams were hired and trained, including 4 teams based in South Tarawa and covering South Tarawa, Central, Southern and Northern groups, and 1 team based in Kiritimati island covering the Line group.

 Type of Research Instrument